 For these cats, their rodent-fetching talents aren’t limited to the farm.
 They also can provide mouse control in stables, warehouses, wineries, brewers and even garages.

-Caring for Barn Cats
+Care for Barn Cats

 While barn cats may spend most of their time outside, they still require care.
-Unlike caring for feral cats who truly rely on their environment for survival, barn cats need food, shelter and veterinary care.
+Unlike caring for feral cats who truly rely on their environment for survival, these cats need food, shelter and veterinary care.

 Your barn cats might spend their days chasing mice, and even snacking on them, but with all the running around, it’s important to keep them nourished and healthy.
-Feeding barn cats a high-quality cat food will help supply nutrients for those days they especially are hard at work.
+Feeding these cats a high-quality cat food will help supply nutrients for those days they especially are hard at work.

 “Because barn cats tend to live independent lifestyles, most have free-choice access to dry cat food, [so] pick a high-protein option,” says Jennifer Coates, DVM, from Fort Collins, Colorado.
 “Try to provide wet food from time to time (daily if at all possible) to promote adequate water intake.”